 Plus, according to some eyes, if they ever make a Hollywood movie about the 2019-20 Packers, Ryan Reynolds would apparently make a dead ringer for Green Bay head coach Matt LaFleur.
 I don't see it ... but if they made the movie, I would see it.

 Renner: The Hawkeye actor's had a little bit of time on his hands since the "Avengers" franchise premiered its big epic finale and since his app jumped the (not literal) shark and died.
-So he's spent this newly found free time rooting for his beloved Niners – at least, according to his Twitter, where four of his last five posts have featured the 49ers.
+So he's spent this newly found free time rooting for his beloved Niners – at least according to his Twitter, where you can find plenty of posts featuring his 49ers fandom.

 Hey, whatever keeps him away from a music recording studio.